 The magnificent Italian Baroque church was built at the beginning of the 19th century and contains a gilded bust of the patron saint of the city, the apostle Trofim.
 This Roman legionary adopted Christianity, for which he was killed by Emperor Nero.
 His body was thrown into the sea, and it was cast ashore at the place where the city of Saint-Tropez now stands.

 Located next to the port, this wonderful 16th-century chapel was turned into a museum with a first-class collection of works by artists associated with Saint-Tropez, including celebrities such as Bonnard, Derren, Dufy, Matisse and Signac.

 PLACE DES LICES

 This market square was captured in the paintings of many artists, including Paul Signac.
 The square still has some of that atmosphere.
-With its restaurant terraces in the shade of plane trees, Place des Lices is the perfect place to see how the locals play traditional Provence the game is pétanque.
+With its restaurant terraces in the shade of plane trees, Place des Lices is the perfect place to see how the locals play the traditional Provencal game of pétanque.
 On Tuesdays, before lunch, the traditional Provençal market is held on the square.
-They sell local fruits / vegetables, bread, tapenades, as well as clothes, shoes and all sorts of accessories - bags, jewelry, etc.
+They sell local fruits / vegetables, bread, wine, tapenades, as well as clothes, shoes and all sorts of accessories - bags, jewelry, etc.